top of page

 SUDP-T Substance Use Disorder Professional Trainee

-Through extensive course work and my practicum experience I had an epiphany.
+I set out on a new career path to become an Addiction Counselor and enrolled in the Masters of Behavioral Health / Addiction program at Eastern Washington University.
+I wanted the training, credentials, and licenses to match my personal experiences so that I could make a difference for those struggling with Burnout and Addiction. â€‹Through extensive course work and my practicum experience I had an epiphany.
 Tremendous resources are being devoted to lucrative treatment options only after a crisis or rock-bottom experience has occurred...but very little is being done to catch and mitigate the downward spiral that so often ends in Burnout and Addiction.
-Now, the focus of my profession is consulting individuals and businesses on how to use Mindfulness and Meditation Strategies to prevent and even reverse Burnout and Addiction before they become a crisis.
+Now, through My Quiet Connection, the focus of my profession is consulting individuals and businesses on how to use Mindfulness and Meditation Strategies to prevent and even reverse Burnout and Addiction before they become a crisis.
+We have found that adding burnout prevention strategies to traditional professional development can improve overall job satisfaction.
+Specifically, we promote activities that target the six categories of job stress and are designed to improve overall mental health. â€‹

 Mindfulness and meditation are teachable skills that have been used for thousands of years to lower stress and anxiety while improving focus and performance.
 I am active in my own mindfulness and meditation practice which began in 2014 and currently teach a vetted Mindfulness and Meditation evidenced based curriculum at My Quiet Connection.
 The Mindfulness Meditation Teacher Training and Curriculum I use are Certified Instructor Sean Fargo’s through his company Mindfulness Exercises www.mindfulnessexercises.com.
 Sean is a former Buddhist Monk and instructor for the mindfulness program developed at Google, Mindfulness Teacher for the E.P.A., Kaiser Permanente, Tesla, Facebook, Ernst & Young, Solano Prison, & Spirit Rock Family Program.